-The United States (US), a leading producer and consumer of energy, had its declining reserves boosted recently by new hydrocarbon discoveries in the Gulf of Mexico and by the deployment of new technologies for the extraction of shale gas and tight oil in states such as North Dakota, Pennsylvania and Texas.
-The country was heavily dependent on imports of oil, which in 2013 contributed 49% of its total crude-oil supply but increased domestic production in recent years has decreased the share of imports to just 24% in 2015, the lowest level since 1970.
-Nevertheless, the US currently produces 90% of its energy needs domestically.
+The United States (US), a leading producer and consumer of energy, had its declining by reserves boosted recently hydrocarbon discoveries in the Gulf of Mexico and by the deployment of new technologies for the extraction of shale gas and tight oil in states such as North Dakota, Pennsylvania and Texas.
+The country was heavily dependent on imports of oil, which in 2013, net imports contributed 44% of the volume of its total crude-oil supply but increased domestic production in recent years has halved this share to just over 20% in 2018.
+Nevertheless, the US produced 86% of its energy needs domestically in 2018.

-The US coal industry is entirely privately owned, with the four largest coal producers accounting for more than half of total coal production.
-Most of the coal produced in the US is used for power generation and coal (in forms ranging from lignite to anthracite) accounts for 40% of the country's electricity production.
+The US coal industry is entirely privately owned, with the four largest coal producers accounting for more than half of total coal production; about 40% of coal consumed in the United States is mined within federally managed lands.
+Most of the coal produced in the US is used for power generation (91.9% in 2018, in forms ranging from lignite to anthracite) and make up 40% of the country's electricity production in 2018.
+However, this share has been declining as natural gas and renewable energy play an increasingly bigger role in the country's energy mix.
 The U.S. domestic oil market is fully deregulated and open to competition.
 Exports of crude oil, with the exception of small amounts of condensate, were previously banned until the 40-year-old policy was repealed at the end of 2015.
 A third of the country's recoverable oil resources lie on federal land or in federally-controlled offshore water but this share has decreased substantially in recent years as more and more shale-gas resources located on non-federal land have been developed.
-The US refinery network, at 139 operating refineries, is the largest in the world.
+The US refinery network, at 132operating and two idled as of 2019, is the largest in the world.

-The US natural-gas market is large, competitive and well-integrated with the markets in Canada and Mexico.
+The US natural-gas market is large, competitive and well-integrated with the North American markets of Canada and Mexico.
 Efforts are underway to develop new infrastructure for exporting LNG to Asia and Europe through liquefaction terminals in the Gulf of Mexico.
 The industry is largely in private hands with the only public ownership seen in the distribution segment; the 950 municipally-owned gas utilities account for just 7% of domestic gas sales.

 The structure of the electricity-supply industry is complex and fragmented.
 Electricity generation is dominated by investor-owned utilities (IOUs, i.e. largely privately owned companies), accounting for 60% of generation while independent power producers account for about 30%; the rest is generated by federal and municipal companies and rural electric co-operatives.
 Retail sales are dominated by IOUs while wholesale power purchases are primarily undertaken by power marketers and energy service providers.